-If an app implements side navigation in addition to the tool header, the menu icon must be the first item on the left-hand side of the tool header.
+If an app implements the side navigation in addition to the tool header, the side navigation menu icon must be the first item on the left-hand side of the tool header.
 The icon does not change its position or design on different device types, screen sizes, or browser sizes.

 You can use a specific variant of the tool header to add a global application menu to the tool header.
-An app menu presents users of an app with clearly structured lists of commands that are available across the various apps.
+A global application menu presents users of an app with clearly structured lists of commands that are available throughout the application.

-The app menu must reside in its own container and implement its own overflow mechanism if necessary.
-If the browser’s viewport is reduced, the menu container implements its own overflow mechanism based on standard UI5/SAP Fiori behavior.
+The global application menu must reside in its own container and implement its own overflow mechanism, if necessary.
+If the browser’s viewport is reduced, the menu container implements its own overflow mechanism based on standard SAP Fiori behavior.

-Since some of the entries that are forced into the overflow behavior are hidden behind the overflow button, you should carefully consider the frequency with which the respective items are used.
-Items that are used most frequently should not go into the menu entries that are forced into an overflow behavior first.
+Since some of the entries that are forced into the overflow menu are hidden behind the overflow button, carefully consider how often the respective items are used.
+Make sure that frequently-used menu items are not the first to move into the overflow menu.

 Consider that apps may not always run maximized on desktops, but also on tablets and phones with significantly less screen real estate.

-- The tool header may include an app menu.
+- The tool header may include a global application menu.

-- It may contain the name of the tool.
-If applicable, this is also the title of the launch tile.
+- It must contain the name of the tool.

 A tool that implements the tool header may be embedded in the SAP Fiori launchpad, which has its own header.